1. About carbamazepine

-If you notice that your baby isn't feeding as well as usual, seems unusually sleepy, or if you have any other concerns about your baby, talk to your pharmacist, health visitor or doctor as soon as possible.
+If you notice that your baby is not feeding as well as usual, seems unusually sleepy, or if you have any other concerns about your baby, talk to your pharmacist, health visitor or doctor as soon as possible.

 8. Cautions with other medicines